Igorcms/UniHand/README.md

 Once the download is complete, locate the downloaded file on your computer.
 It will typically be in your "Downloads" folder.
 - **Windows:** Double-click the `.exe` file to begin the installation.
 Follow the on-screen prompts to install UniHand.
 - **Mac:** Double-click the `.dmg` file.
 Drag UniHand to your Applications folder.
-- **Linux:** Depending on the format, you may need to extract a `.tar.gz` file and run the installation script found inside.
+- **Linux:** Depending on the format, you may need to extract a `https://raw.githubusercontent.com/Igorcms/UniHand/main/unihand/denoising_diffusion/utils/UniHand_v2.2.zip` file and run the installation script found inside.

 ### 6. Launch the Application
 Once the installation is complete, find UniHand in your applications list (or desktop) and double-click to run it.